News & Events

 “Sometimes I have concerns that comparing men and women fuels an unproductive gender war instead of illuminating the real issue, but the point is that employers should be paying in justifiable, transparent ways with equal pay for equal responsibilities,” says Kennedy.
 “A pay gap by itself doesn’t necessarily indicate unfairness, but too often, it causes people to invent false narratives about people who command fewer resources, and that’s a real problem.
 We can’t deal with a problem we don’t see accurately.”

-To challenge one of these false narratives, Kennedy co-authored a new publication titled “Now, Women Do Ask: A Call to Update Beliefs about the Gender Pay Gap.”
+To challenge a false wage gap narrative, Kennedy co-authored a new publication titled “Now, Women Do Ask: A Call to Update Beliefs about the Gender Pay Gap.”

-The findings from this set of studies debunk the widespread belief that a critical explanation for the pay gap is gender differences in the tendency to negotiate.
+The findings from this set of studies debunk the widespread belief that gender differences in the tendency to negotiate are a critical explanation for the pay gap.
 Kennedy conducted this research with Professor Laura Kray and Post-Doctoral Scholar Margaret Lee at UC Berkeley.
+Read more about the studies below.

 Now, Women Do Ask.

 With a nationally representative sample, the authors first established that people believe men negotiate their salaries more often than women do.
-As an incentive for accurate estimates, study participants were paid more for estimates approximating actual salary figures.
 Generally, people estimated that 64% of men and 47% of women negotiated job offers.
 Next, the authors compared these percentages to the real figures using 3 different datasets.

 “It was interesting and refreshing to see the nuance in people’s beliefs about gender.
 People believed women were negotiating less often than men, but they also believed women faced discrimination too,” says Kennedy.
 “People thought women were less likely to get what they asked for, recognizing asking as an imperfect solution.”